evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/relay.md

 updatedAt: "2020-11-23T08:02:29.703Z"
 ---

 TRUST&TRACE uses webhooks to notify your application when an event happens in your account.
-Webhooks are particularly useful for asynchronous events like when a contact request occures, a CSR request is answered, a master data verifications is received and many many more...
+Webhooks are particularly useful for asynchronous events like when a contact request occurs, a CSR request is answered, a master data verifications is received and many many more...

 # What are webhooks

-Webhooks refers to a combination of elements that collectively create a notification and reaction system within a larger integration.
+Webhooks refer to a combination of elements that collectively create a notification and reaction system within a larger integration.

 Metaphorically, webhooks are like a phone number that TRUST&TRACE calls to notify you of activity in your TRUST&TRACE account.
 The activity could be the creation of a new customer or the payout of funds to your bank account.
 The webhook endpoint is the person answering that call who takes actions based upon the specific information it receives.